femrtnz/cloud-provider-x-cli/README.md

     `python3 -m unittest`

+### Trade-offs
+ - The watch flag has some delay due to the request and the table creation in the same place.
+Probably a some different approaches should tested in order to improve performance.

+### Improvements
+ - More unit test and edge cases validation
+ - Remove duplicated code
+ - Try to make to code more readable, maybe split it in more methods, and being more auto explainable

 ### Assumptions
-A server is not healthy where its CPU or Memory is grater than 90%
+A server is unhealthy where its CPU or Memory is grater than 90%